-Practicing your right to vote – and voting for candidates who support issues important to working families – is the mosteffective way to making sure government stands up for our communities.
-New Jersey holds multiple elections every year, but in order to cast your ballot you must first be registered to vote.
-If you are a United States citizen who will be at least 18 years of age by the next election, and have lived in your current county for at least 30 days, you’re eligible to register to vote at your current address.
+Practicing your right to vote – and voting for candidates who support issues important to working families – is the most effective way to making sure the government stands up for our communities.
+New Jersey holds multiple elections every year, but in order to cast your ballot, you must first be registered to vote.
+If you are a United States citizen who will be at least 18 years of age by the next election and have lived in your current county for at least 30 days, you’re eligible to register to vote at your current address.
 You must register to vote at least 21 days prior to the upcoming election.

-Click on one links below to be redirected to the statewide voter registration form:
+CLICK HERE to be redirected to the statewide voter registration form.

 You may also register to vote in-person at the office of your counties election officials.
 Make sure to read their websites before you visit to make sure you bring the proper identification with you.